jfynbo/PyLongslit/docs/identify.rst

     .. image:: pictures/id_post_first_ref.png
        :width: 600
        :align: center

+   (here there is a small offset in wavelentghs between the reference spectrum (lowest picture) and the line list (upper left corner) - we have used the linelist, since the software will rely on the list later)

    After you have found a handfull of lines, you can click on the `Fit` button to make a polynomial fit for a function that describes wavelength as a function of